 This track is untouchable in their live setlist.
 No matter the tour, ‘Small Bones’ is always there.
 A highlight of ‘Concrete Love’, it’s also become a live staple.
 In shows where thousands of indie kids light flares, dive into mosh pits, and jump like their lives depend on it, ‘Small Bones’ provides a rare moment of collective stillness.
 It’s the point where strangers put arms around each other, new friendships spark, and for a few minutes, the chaos subsides into one simple act: singing together.

 This one was really unlucky not to make the list.
-The band's third single, their first in the UK Top 40 and the closing song to every Courteeners gig.
+The band's third single, their first in the UK Top 40, and the closing song to every Courteeners gig.
+It's the song they end on.
+Every time.
+Without exception.
+And if you've ever been at a Courteeners show, you know exactly what that means, it's the moment that you start of the next chapter of the evening.

 This may be an unexpected one for people, a song only played live by the band four times.
 Twice in Liverpool and twice in Leeds.
 Yet I believe it's the best thing the band have ever done, and the best song Liam Fray has ever written.
 He lays himself bare.

-Describing himself as an ‘international worrier’, describing the ‘ghosts of doubt’, and a ‘private hell’ with ‘no sign of slowing down’.
+Describing himself as an "international worrier" describing the "ghosts of doubt", and "the shutters of his private hell" with "no sign of slowing down".
 It's a heartfelt exposure of the man behind the band.

-In an interview with Louder than War, he said, “It’s not an easy song to write” he explains, “it’s not an easy song to sing, and it’s not an easy song to talk about sat here.”
+In an interview with Louder than War, he spoke about the song with a candour that’s rare even by his standards.
+“It’s not an easy song to write,” he explains, “it’s not an easy song to sing, and it’s not an easy song to talk about, sat here.”

-It's one of the most poignant moments of the band's career, and a line that has stuck with me for a long time.
-This is a song that I go back to when I'm having a particularly bad time.
-It's one of those songs that always seems to be there for me.
+It's one of the most poignant moments of the band's career, and a line that has stayed with me for a long time.

 Thank you for reading